au-ts/libvmm/docs/MANUAL.md

 ![Example of ethernet passthrough](./assets/passthrough.svg){#id .class width=300}

 You will see here there are multiple stages involved.
-When there is some event from the hardware, seL4 recieves an interrupt from the hardware. seL4 then delivers this IRQ as a notification to the VMM.
-The VMM associates this notification with the IRQ that the virtual IRQ that the guest is expecting to recieve.
+When there is some event from the hardware, seL4 receives an interrupt from the hardware. seL4 then delivers this IRQ as a notification to the VMM.
+The VMM associates this notification with the IRQ that the virtual IRQ that the guest is expecting to receive.
 The VMM then "injects" a virtual IRQ into the guest, emulating the behaviour of hardware interrupting the guest kernel if it wasn't being virtualised.